 Two questions must be addressed to best formulate a strategy moving forward:

 - What will the automotive industry be like in 2020+?

 - How will Tesla Motors align with this future state?

 Forecasting the shape, size and dominate features of markets is a challenging task fraught with uncertainty.
 This particularly applies to large, mature markets such as the automotive industry – which is in the midst of a global makeover led by disruptive technologies and changing consumer desires.
 A prudent approach would be to apply a recognised methodology that has proven worth in predicting the future via a systematic assessment.
 A Scenario Planning Framework 3,6 presents an ideal toolkit for this endeavour.
 See below the 8 steps for future forecasting.

 An Environment Plagued with Doubt

-For this study, the scope of this assessment is limited to the future state of the automotive industry in the United States, with an assumption that the electric vehicle market will grow and mobility will be transformed by 2020.
+For our scenario, the scope of this assessment is limited to the future state of the automotive industry in the United States, with an assumption that the electric vehicle market will grow and mobility will be transformed by 2020.
 Thus arriving to the focal question of how Tesla Motors will have to adapt to the electric vehicle industry 2020+?